2400/git-lab-2/README.md

 ```

 Add your name and date at the top of the program.
-2. Test your program by running the `make` command and running `a.out`.
+3. Test your program by running the `make` command and running `a.out`.

-3. Add and commit your changes.
+4. Add and commit your changes.
 You should have a new branch with the new file added.
-4. Push your branch to GitHub.
+5. Push your branch to GitHub.
-5. Go to GitHub and create a pull request for your branch.
+6. Go to GitHub and create a pull request for your branch.
 Leave a comment to your partner to review it, comment on it, and merge it to the `master` branch.
-6. Do not delete the branch when you're done.
+7. Do not delete the branch when you're done.

 __That's it.
-You just experienced the most common workflow used today__
+You just experienced the most common development workflow used today.__

 ### Submission